B-Whitt/ML-POT/Lab-3/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/DSX.png" height="150"/>](http://datascience.ibm.com/)

 This lab features the new Watson Studio Neural Network modeler, and Experiment Assistant to build, train, and test a Convolutional Neural Network to classify images.
-The dataset used is the CIFAR-10 dataset (Canadian Institute For Advanced Research) is a collection of images that are commonly used to train machine learning and computer vision algorithms.
+The dataset used is the CIFAR-10 dataset (Canadian Institute For Advanced Research), a collection of images that are commonly used to train machine learning and computer vision algorithms.

 ## Objectives: